The Top 10 Uncomfortable Situations that Millennial Employees Experience in an Open Plan Office.

 Create a culture where employees feel they have the power, the freedom and the control to indeed choose and make use of the spaces and work settings offered to them.

-If you are curious to see how we have solved this open-plan case for our clients, download here AKKA’s Case Studies for the Innovative Workplace which will help you to achieve the right balance in between open plan office and close plan office.
+If you are curious to see how we have solved this open-plan case for our clients, download here AKKA’s Innovative Workplace Expert guide which will help you to achieve the right balance in between open plan office and close plan office.